Azure/aks-engine-azurestack/docs/topics/patching-nodes.md

 ## Orchestrate Node Reboots

-Some OS patches are effective after a node reboot.
+Some OS patches are only effective after a node reboot.
 To ensure that the nodes are rebooted in a non-disruptive way, you can deploy the [kured](https://github.com/weaveworks/kured) daemonset.

 The `kured` daemonset can be installed by following this [instructions](https://kured.dev/docs/installation/):